-With a population of 6.5 million people, Ahmedabad is listed at number six among top largest cities in India.
+With a population of 6.5 million people, Ahmedabad is listed at number six among the top largest cities in India.
 While it is notably the commercial center of the Indian Gujarat, it is however not its capital.
-Actually, Ahmedabad is not well known in terms of being a major tourist destination center but you can rest assured its worthy visiting.
+Ahmedabad is not well known in terms of being a major tourist destination center but you can rest assured its worth visiting.
 Considering tourists to the city are few, you can expect to receive a warm, friendly welcome.
 Just like other large cities in India, English is not the main language in Ahmedabad but considering the city is becoming an international hub for trading activities, language isn’t an issue anyway.
 Gujarati is the native language but most people speak English and Hindi.

 Ahmedabad is a place of festivals that can assure you a memorable experience during your visit.
-The Diwali festival is commonly referred to as festival of light.
+The Diwali festival is commonly referred to as the festival of light.
 Belonging to Ramayana, people aim at meeting others and having merry.
-Festival of kites signifies ending of winter season and the city is filled with people flying kits.
-Other notable festivals are such as Holi, RakshaBandan, festival of nine nights/ Navrati, Ramdhan Eid and others.
+Festival of kites signifies the ending of the winter season and the city is filled with people flying kits.
+Other notable festivals are such as Holi, Raksha Bandhan, the festival of nine nights/ Navrati, Ramdhan Eid, and others.

 Housing many textile industries, you can expect to buy cheap clothes here.
-Traditional items and clothes are also sold at certain shops like Sanskruti and Bandhej but can be over priced at times.
-Sweet shops are many in the city and make Gujarati traditional sweets and you can enjoy a walk among the huge shopping malls where goods are often sold at cheap rate.
+Traditional items and clothes are also sold at certain shops like Sanskruti and Bandhej but can be overpriced at times.
+Sweet shops are many in the city and make Gujarati traditional sweets and you can enjoy a walk among the huge shopping malls where goods are often sold at a cheap rate.
 The city is also a paradise for gastronomic and restaurants are located all over serving sweet food.
 Since dairy products are in abundance, ice creams are very common here and an interesting thing is that just like the whole of India, most of the people here are vegetarians.